 Now back to addressing the elephant in the room: why it is so important for the crypto ecosystem.

-Though just started as the mainstream product only since last year, stablecoin has come up a long way in this short period (about 19 months).
+Though just started as the mainstream product only since last year, stablecoins have come up a long way in this short period (about 19 months).
 There are a few reasons for this rise and popularity of stablecoins.

 The first and foremost is the obvious stability it brings to the volatile crypto ecosystem.
 Let’s check what this transcends into.

-Other general Cryptocurrencies have a limited supply of coins and those are distributed in various segments.
-Stablecoins, on the other hand, is not capped by a limited supply of coins or have a fixed schedule either.
+Other general cryptocurrencies have a limited supply of coins and those are distributed in various segments.
+Stablecoins, on the other hand, are not capped by a limited supply of coins or have a fixed schedule either.
 Instead, these coins are disbursed based on market conditions and coin economics – If values more, increase coin supply to dilute value, if less take actions to increase the value.

-One of the main objective or dream of cryptocurrency creators is that one day it will be used as a daily driver for our every transactional need and will replace the fiat currency.
+One of the main objectives or dreams of cryptocurrency creators is that one day it will be used as a daily driver for our every transactional need and will replace the fiat currency.
 Given how it has turned up, stablecoin is the only cryptocurrency that is still keeping our hopes up, though it has a long way to go.